top of page

 I’m also a deep thinker and deeply sensitive; someone who feels things fully and notices the small details.

-I love meaningful time with the wonderful people in my life as much as I treasure solitude and time to myself.
+I love meaningful time with the wonderful people in my life as much as I treasure time on my own.

 I’m a lover of words and creativity.
 Books, audio books, writing, journalling and stationery bring me real joy.